Autofill Help

 name

 attribute; the value in this attribute will act as a unique identifier for the autofill rule.
-See the Form Fields section for a full list of attributes you can match against.
+See the Form Fields section for a full list of attributes you can match against. - Go to Lightning Autofill Options.
+From the Form Fields tab, click the button.
+This will add a new row to the rules table.

 - Here's what you would enter for each column in the row:

-- Type – the type of field it is.
+- Type β the type of field it is.
 This should be self-explanatory.
 The JavaScript type allows you to automatically execute JavaScript code on page load.

 name="email2"

 , then this rule will autofill both fields.
-To prevent this, enter ^email$
+To prevent this, enter^email$

-- Value – the value to autofill the field with.
+to force an exact match. - Value β the value to autofill the field with.

-- Mode – leave this on Safe.
+- Mode β leave this on Safe.
 If the field contains a default value that you'd like to overwrite, then change the mode to Overwrite.

 - The most important step: click Save.

-- Q How do I use a JavaScript rule to check every checkbox on the page?
+- Q 13.
+How do I use a JavaScript rule to check every checkbox on the page?

-- A Actually, you don't even have to use a JavaScript rule for this—you can simply use a Checkbox/Radio rule, leave the Name field blank, and enter
+- A Actually, you don't even have to use a JavaScript rule for thisβyou can simply use a Checkbox/Radio rule, leave the Name field blank, and enter

 1

-This will click every checkbox, so if one is already checked then it will be unchecked.
-If you want to have every checkbox checked regardless of its state, then enter this instead:
+for the Value field to check every checkbox on the page.
+However, if you still want to use a JavaScript rule, then you can use this code: This will click every checkbox, so if one is already checked then it will be unchecked.
+If you want to have every checkbox checked regardless of its state, then enter this instead: - Q 14.
+What if I have multiple sets of data I want to autofill for the same form?

-- A Yes, the Profiles feature is great for this.
+- A Yes, the Profiles feature is great way to select which set of data to fill the form with.
 You can create a profile for each set of data.
-You may also want to enable manual mode (Other Stuff tab) for this purpose.
-Now you'll be able to manually execute all the rules in a profile from the right-click context menu (Autofill / Execute profile) or by pressing the assigned hotkey.
+You may also want to enable manual mode (Settings tab) for this purpose.
+Now you'll be able to manually execute all the rules in a profile from the right-click context menu (Lightning Autofill / Execute profile) or by pressing the assigned hotkey.

-- Q Can I use jQuery in a JavaScript rule?
+- Q 15.
+Can I use jQuery in a JavaScript rule?

 injectJquery()